cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 ## Publish

-And with that, we're finished writing the code for our Slack bot!
-Pat yourself on the back – it was a lot of code, but now we can move on to the final steps of this tutorial: actually publishing your application!
+And with that, we're finished writing the code for our Slack bot.
+Pat yourself on the back – it was a lot of code, but now we can move on to the final steps of this tutorial: actually publishing your application.

 Wrangler has built-in support for bundling, uploading, and releasing your Cloudflare Workers application.
-To do this, we'll first *build* our code, and then *publish* it:
+To do this, we'll first _build_ our code, and then _publish_ it:

 ```
 wrangler build